RustMagazine/rustmagazine/content/issue-2/optimize-binary-search.md

 content = "Important to note here is that almost all benchmarks on this page are about slices of usizes.
 Slices of types that take more time to compare (e.g. `[String]`) seem faster with this new implementation in all cases."
 ```

 After much discussion, [@m-ou-se] decided to run a `crater` test to see if the PR has a significant impact on all crates on [crates.io](https://crates.io).
-In the end, the library team agreed to merge this PR.
+In the end, the Rust library team agreed to merge this PR.

 ```quote
 author = "@m-ou-se"